 No. We do not require you to bring proof of income, however you will be required to sign an income disclosure statement during patient registration.

 Do I need to live within the county where the clinic is being held?

 No. We do not require you to live in the same county and/or state where the clinic is taking place.

 Do I need an appointment?

 No. All services at an NCMOM clinic are provided on a first-come, first-served basis until we have reached our capacity for the day.
 Our capacity is determined by the number of professional volunteers present and cannot be predicted in advance of the opening of a NCMOM event.

-When do I need to be there for NC MOM-Charlotte?
+When do I need to be there?

 What should I bring with me?